nerc-project/nerc-docs/docs/openstack/backup/backup-with-snapshots.md

 You can then select the snapshot when creating a new instance or directly click "Launch" button to use the snapshot image to launch a new instance.

-!!! warning "Live snapshots and data consistency"
-    We call a snapshot taken against a running instance with no downtime a "live snapshot".
-These snapshots are simply disk-only snapshots, and may be inconsistent if the instance's OS is not aware of the snapshot being taken.

----

 ## Take and use Volume Snapshots